Why You Don’t Need a 24/7 Plumber

-You don’t need Batman to respond to everything that goes bump in the night.
-And, you don’t always need a 24/7 plumber to respond to every plumbing emergency that springs up in your home.
+You don’t need Batman to respond to everything that goes bump in the night, and you don’t always need a 24/7 plumber to respond to every plumbing emergency that springs up in your home.
 When your plumbing systems go pop, sprinkle, gurgle, and glug, there are many temporary repairs you can perform that will get you through the night.
-Often, what may first seem like a major problem is really a minor issue that doesn’t require emergency service, meaning you can avoid the hefty repair bill that comes with it.
+What may first seem like a major problem is often a minor issue that doesn’t require emergency service, meaning you can avoid the hefty repair bill that comes with it.

 Finding a leaking pipe is never a pleasant experience, and it’s important to stop the flow as soon as possible.
 When you find a leaky pipe, shut the flow of water off and reach for the tube of water pipe epoxy, waterproof tape, or a pipe wrap that you’ve wisely tucked away in your toolbox for a rainy day.
 These are cheap and will harden quickly.
 Once hardened, you can turn the water back on and shower, clean, cook, etc., as usual until the plumber arrives.